jpmaldonado/impala_training/R_queries.md

 We can join these tables by finding variants whose chromsome matches a cytoband chromsome, and whose position falls between a cytobands start and stop positions.

 <h4>SELECT</h4>
 Now we need to figure out what information we want to get back from each table.
 Since we are already have basic annotations in the distinct_test table, we'll want to keep everything from that table.
-All we need from the cytoband table are the 'name' and 'gie_stain' information.
+All we need from the cytoband table is the 'name' column.

 Here's our opening statement:

-    SELECT dist.*, cyto.name, cyto.gie_stain
+    SELECT dist.*, cyto.name

 Wait.
 What's this dist. and cyto. stuff?
 In the following step, we're going to nickname each source database so that it's easier to keep track of what columns came from which tables without having to type out the full table name every time.
 It's called <b>aliasing</b>.